Skip to content

 Bronze Layer

 The bronze layer is Rocky’s config-driven replication within the warehouse.
-No SQL files needed — Rocky discovers what tables are available, generates the SQL, and copies data from the ingestion catalog into structured target catalogs/schemas.
+No SQL files needed.
+Rocky discovers what tables are available, generates the SQL, and copies data from the ingestion catalog into structured target catalogs and schemas.

-rocky discover → rocky plan → rocky run
+rocky discover → rocky plan → rocky apply

-1. Discover — Finds what schemas and tables are available for processing.
-For fivetran adapters, calls the Fivetran REST API to list connectors and enabled tables.
-For duckdb adapters, queries information_schema.
-For manual adapters, reads inline schema/table definitions.
-Discovery is metadata-only — it identifies what exists, it does not extract data.
+1. Discover.
+Finds what schemas and tables are available for processing.
+For fivetran adapters, it calls the Fivetran REST API to list connectors and enabled tables.
+For duckdb adapters, it queries information_schema.
+For manual adapters, it reads inline schema and table definitions.

 Source schemas follow a naming convention.
 Rocky parses these into structured components using a configurable pattern: